Terms & Conditions For Mobiles

 (d) the other party's financial position deteriorates to such an extent that in the terminating party's opinion the other party's capability to adequately fulfil its obligations under the Contract has been placed in jeopardy.

-13.4 Without affecting any other right or remedy available to it, Ice may suspend the supply of Services, disconnect the Services or suspend all further deliveries of Mobile Equipment under the Contract or any other contract between the Customer and Ice if the Customer fails to pay any amount due under the Contract on the due date for payment, the Customer becomes subject to any of the events listed in clause 13.2(b) to clause 13.2(d), or Ice reasonably believes that the Customer is about to become subject to any of them.
+13.4 Without affecting any other right or remedy available to it, Ice may suspend the supply of Services, disconnect the Services or suspend all further deliveries of Mobile Equipment under the Contract if the Customer fails to pay any amount due under the Contract, the Network Contract or the Mobile Equipment Leasing Contract on the due date for payment, the Customer becomes subject to any of the events listed in clause 13.2(b) to clause 13.2(d), or Ice reasonably believes that the Customer is about to become subject to any of them.

 13.5 Without affecting any other right or remedy available to it, Ice may suspend the supply of Services, disconnect the Services or all further deliveries of Mobile Equipment under the Contract or any other contract between the Customer and Ice if the customer fails to sign a Network Contract or pay a deposit contrary to clauses 2.2, 2.3 or 2.4.

-13.6 Where the Services are suspended or disconnected under clauses 13.4 or 13.5, the Customer shall be liable to pay to Ice a disconnection fee of £25 per Line for each instance of disconnection.
+13.6 Where the Services are suspended or disconnected under clauses 13.4 or 13.5, the Customer shall be liable to pay to Ice a disconnection fee of £29 for each instance of disconnection where the Contract provides for 9 Lines or fewer and where the Contract provides for 10 or more Lines a disconnection fee of £3 per Line shall be payable.

 14.1 On termination of the Contract the Customer shall immediately pay to Ice all Charges together with all of Ice's outstanding unpaid invoices and interest and, in respect of Services and Mobile Equipment supplied or Charges for which no invoice has been submitted, Ice shall submit an invoice, which shall be payable by the Customer immediately on receipt;